jacobpalm/costa/develop/index.md

 Draw_Object btnClose%
 ```

-To draw an entire context, meaning any object associated with the context:
+To draw an entire context - meaning any object associated with the context:

 ```vb
 conAboutbox% = New_Context%